XHGC-TDT: Technical information

+Subchannel

 Analog-to-digital conversion

 XHGC applied for a digital channel in September 2005 and received channel 50.
 In 2015, it was authorized to increase power on its digital channel, from 80 to 300 kW.

 XHGC-TV shut off its analog signal, on VHF channel 5, on December 17, 2015, at 12:00 a.m., as part of the federally mandated transition from analog to digital television.

 In 2016, in order to facilitate the repacking of TV services out of the 600 MHz band (channels 38–51), XHGC was allowed to move from channel 50 to channel 31.
 The change occurred in April 2017, including a brief period in which both facilities operated at the same time.

 Repeaters

 Aside from the Canal 5 network, XHGC maintains two of its own repeaters that account for terrain masking and gaps in coverage within the licensed coverage area: